 For example, You paid $2,000 for a diamond engagement ring with a cushion-cut center stone.
 The price included a 15% sales tax and a $50 shipping charge.

-$1,700 Minus $50 shipping= $1,650
+$1,700 | Minus $50 shipping | = $1,650 |

-If you appear confident and well informed – and show no hesitation about breaking off negotiations – you may be able to secure a better offer than your bottom line.
+$1,155 is your bottom line and you shouldn’t accept a lower offer – at least until you have tried several buyers.
+If you appear confident and well informed – and show no hesitation about breaking off negotiations – you may be able to secure a better offer than your bottom line. |

-• Diamond certificates and laser etchings
+- Diamond certificates and laser etchings

 If your diamond came with a GIA certificate (or a certificate from a similar organization) you will be able to accurately determine its value.
 Each certificate precisely lists all of the diamond’s qualities and attributes.
 These include the exact carat weight, color, clarity, and cut, as well as any flaws, inclusions, or fluorescence that may affect its value.